crate-ci/typos/docs/github-action.md

 | isolated           | Ignore implicit configuration files                             | false    | false                                                |
 | write_changes      | Writes changes on the Action's local checkout                   | false    | false                                                |
 | config             | Use a custom config file (must exist)                           | false    | not set                                              |

+`write_changes`: doesn't commit or push anything to the branch.
+It only writes the changes locally to disk, and this can be combined with other actions, for instance that will [submit code suggestions based on that local diff](https://github.com/getsentry/action-git-diff-suggestions).